 03.07 Reactor Program System (RPS).
 A collection of databases that provides an integrated methodology for planning, scheduling, conducting, reporting, and analyzing the reactor inspection functions and activities performed by the NRC regions and headquarters.

-03. The which inspection The in The an inspection
+03.08 Sent date.
+The date in which an inspection report was signed.
+The sent date should always be populated in RPS after validating the PIM entries for accuracy.
+The RPS treats an inspection item as finalized once the “Sent Date” is entered.

 0306-04 RESPONSIBILITIES AND AUTHORITIES

-04.01 Program Offices
+04.01 Program Offices.

 a.
-Ensure that RPS implementation is consistent with related NRC policies, programs, and guidance, other NRC information systems.
+Ensure that RPS implementation is consistent with related NRC policies, programs, and guidance, and other NRC information systems.